 7. Medical/Dental

 Eligible Veterans are expected to use the Veterans Affairs Medical Center.
 Medical expenses for Veterans who are not eligible for the Veterans Affairs medical system shall be limited to assistance with primary care provider office visits and generic prescriptions.
-Dental assistance preferably will be coordinated with the Johnson County Veterans Affairs Director prior to receiving treatment.
+Dental assistance will be coordinated with the Johnson County Veterans Affairs Staff prior to receiving treatment.
 Dental care should occur at the University of Iowa Dental College or the Iowa City Free Medical/Dental Clinic.
 Documentation clearly stating the nature of the dental emergency is required for consideration.
 If approved, the dollar amount will be decided after a review of the circumstances to include income, assets, insurance, employment, and expenses.

 8. Burial